-The Tethys Research Institute is a non-profit research organisation supporting marine conservation through science and public awareness.
-The Institute was founded in 1986 by Giuseppe Notarbartolo di Sciara and Egidio Gavazzi.
+The Tethys Research Institute was founded in 1986 by Giuseppe Notarbartolo di Sciara and Egidio Gavazzi.

 Research methods used include population studies based on distance sampling (from aircraft and surface) and photographic capture-recapture, remote sensing, bioacoustic research, behavioural sampling, remote collection of biopsy samples for genetic and toxicological analyses, the combined use of laser range-finding binoculars and GPS to record the movements of whales, and historical studies.